bhalash/Ouro/README.md

 ## Credit
 * All credit for site design and developement goes to me, [Mark Grealish](http://www.bhalash.com).
-* All credit for [PHPMailer](https://github.com/PHPMailer/PHPMailer) resides with the program's developers.
+* :All credit for [PHPMailer](https://github.com/PHPMailer/PHPMailer) resides with the program's developers.